datto/dattobd/INSTALL.md

 ### Repository package installation for DEB-based systems

-#### Debian / Ubuntu LTS
+#### Debian 8 - 11 / Ubuntu 16.04 - 21.10
 The repository install package `elastio-repo` is available for Debian 8 (jessie) and newer.
-The same packages are applicable for Ubuntu LTS starting from 16.04 (xenial) and newer.
+The same packages are applicable for Ubuntu starting from 16.04 (xenial) and newer.
 ```bash
 # Install prerequisites.
 This is not necessary in the most cases except pure docker.
 sudo apt-get update